aniliitb10/ArgParser/README.md

 }
 ```

-@Note that @retrieve returns `std::optional<T>` where status of std::optional represents
+Note that `@retrieve` returns `std::optional<T>` where status of `std::optional` represents
-- if the arg was configured and found command line options
+- if the arg was configured and found command line options, and
 - if the conversion from `std::string` to `T` was successful
 So, the status MUST be checked before using the retrieved value